mehy12/kloro-carbon-marketplace/WARP.md

   - Route groups:
     - (auth): Auth surfaces with their own layout; sign-in and sign-up pages at /sign-in and /sign-up.
 Both are server components that check the current session and redirect appropriately.
     - (dashboard): Root “/” is within this group. src/app/(dashboard)/page.tsx enforces auth on the server (redirects to /sign-in if no session) and renders OverviewView from the buyer module (src/modules/buyer/overview/overview-view.tsx).
+  - API routes:
-  - API route for Auth: src/app/api/auth/[...all]/route.ts exposes better-auth handlers via toNextJsHandler(auth) for GET/POST.
+    - Auth: src/app/api/auth/[...all]/route.ts exposes better-auth handlers via toNextJsHandler(auth) for GET/POST.
+    - Credits: /api/credits with GET/POST, /api/credits/[id] for specific credit, /api/credits/mine for user's credits
+    - User: /api/me for current user profile
+    - Onboarding: /api/onboard/buyer and /api/onboard/seller for role setup
+    - Projects: /api/projects for project management
+  - Role-based routing: /onboarding/role for initial role selection, separate dashboard routes for buyers and sellers

 - Authentication
   - Server configuration: src/lib/auth.ts uses betterAuth with two social providers (GitHub, Google) and email/password enabled.
 It connects to Postgres using drizzleAdapter(db, { provider: "pg", schema }).